 Remember the co part of co-parenting: you’re both working together towards one common goal.
 It isn’t always realistic or reasonable for you to be able to get along with the ex and that’s normal – but you can’t allow this to impact your goal.
 Make sure that you’re not compromising your ability to foster the child’s best interests, and always think twice about how you interact with the ex as well as other members of both households.

 If you’d like to learn more about this or other related topics, we invite you to reach out to us at 925-271-0999 at your earliest convenience.
-Contact Law Offices of James P. White today to book an appointment with our experienced family law attorneys.
+Contact White Oak Law today to book an appointment with our experienced family law attorneys.